Mycotoxins and Gut Integrity: Strengthening the Intestinal Barrier to Secure Performance

 Actually, it would be logical…

 Alexander Fleming discovered Penicillin when he returned after the summer holidays and saw that a mold had grown on the agar plate he had prepared.
 Around the mold, Staphylococcus was unable to proliferate.
 The reason was a substance produced by the mold – penicillin, which, like other toxins produced by molds, is a mycotoxin.
-In his article about the origin of antibiotics and mycotoxins, Shier (2011)
+In his article about the origin of antibiotics and mycotoxins, Shier (2011) stated that antibiotics and mycotoxins share considerable similarities in structure, metabolic roles, and biosynthesis.

 A short excursus to antimicrobial resistance